Safety and e-Safety

 Download safeguarding leaflets

-Here's six simple ways to understand consent
+Here are six simple ways to understand consent

-View the LSCB Procedures relating to E-Safety
+View the LSCPB Procedures relating to E-Safety

 Resources and information for professionals are listed below:

-The NSPCC provides helpful tools e-safety
+The NSPCC provides helpful e-safety tools

-This micro site holds two e-safety animations for children aged 10-12 years old to watch, but also advises parents that one of the best ways to keep children safe is to talk openly and regularly about what they do and see online.
+The website advises parents that one of the best ways to keep children safe is to talk openly and regularly about what they do and see online.

 Nude Selfies, NCA-CEOP